nhatcher/matrix-algebra/README.md

 MATRIX ALGEBRA
 ==============

-WARNING: This is work in progress
+**⚠️ WARNING: This is work in progress**
-WARNING: This is only meant as a proof of concept.
-Real product will be done in Rust and use a wasm compiler.
+**⚠️ WARNING: This is only meant as a proof of concept.
+Real product will be done in Rust and use a wasm compiler.**

 This is a simple RPEL to work with matrix algebra.